leon-eas/technical-interview-interns/README.md

 60 minutes

 ## Task:
-Create a simple react app with the EA&S Logo.
+Create a simple react stopwatch app with the EA&S Logo.
 You are free to use any online resources as long as you do not copy the entire code.

 The app should have the following features: